tophertimzen/tophertimzen.github.io/_markdowns/curriculumVitae.md

 ### 2016

+##### BSidesPDX CTF

+Ran the annual Capture the Flag (CTF) at BSidesPDX.
+Wrote challenges, coordinated other challenge writers, managed the infrastructure, and ensured integrity of the event.

 ##### Reverse Engineering and Attacking .NET Applications - ToorCamp

 <p class="tab">This talk will demonstrate reverse engineering and attacking .NET applications.
 I will start by discussing reverse engineering as it pertains to .NET and show how to get a glimpse into a binaries code base.
 Moving forward I will show how to modify running applications with advanced .NET and assembly level attacks using open source tools I developed.
 By discussing internal framework structures you will leave understanding why and how these attacks work.
 You will also be able to implement defense and attack scenarios in test cases.</p>